Gujarati

 The table allows you to test results for various fonts.

 To produce a conjunct, is added between the consonants in the cluster.
-There are exceptions, but this type of virama is usually not displayed, eg. the sequence 0AB6 0ACD 0A9A produces શ્ચ
+There are exceptions, but this type of virama is usually not displayed but causes the glyphs of the consonants in the cluster to merge, eg. the sequence 0AB6 0ACD 0A9A produces શ્ચ.

 The font usually determines which visual method is used, although it is possible to influence this (see joiner).